 The technology industry is an essential driver for business today.
 However, when business strategy shifts, technology strategy must shift with it—requiring transformational changes.
 This was a major discussion at the CIO Insight Summit in April 2019, in Savannah, Georgia.

 Driving business forward through technology transformation is not an easy task.
 But, InterContinental Hotels Group (IHG) has approached a comprehensive technology transformation across its people, processes and tools, to pave the way for the capabilities required for future growth.

-Our Keynote Speaker, Laura Miller, CIO of IHG, spoke in depth about how technology transformation is integral to IHG’s Business Transformation.
+Our Keynote Speaker, Laura Miller, CIO of IHG, spoke in Summit about how technology transformation is integral to IHG’s Business Transformation.
 She said it helps deliver solutions faster and improves quality, performance, and cost.
 Miller advised that in order to transform the IT organization, it’s important to upskill internal talent and outsource partners.